vector-of-bool/vector-of-bool.github.io/_posts/2018-11-6-dumbest-allocator.md

 them.
 We're going to be paying the penalty of the page fault whether we want it or not, so why waste it?

-> "*This won't be useful on systems without overcommit.*"

-This is true, but many systems have overcommit these days.

 > "*This won't work with any **real** programs.*"

 Won't it? `malloc()` and `::operator new` are one-size-fits-all allocators.